Jack Nichols (activist): Writing career

 With his partner Lige Clarke, Nichols began writing the column "The Homosexual Citizen" for Screw magazine in 1968.
-"The Homosexual Citizen", which borrowed its title from the newspaper published by Mattachine D.C., was the first LGBT-interest column in a non-LGBT publication.
-As a result of this column, Nichols and Clarke became known as "The most famous gay couple in America."
+"The Homosexual Citizen", which borrowed its title from the newspaper published by Mattachine D.C., was the first LGBTQ-interest column in a non-LGBTQ publication.

 In 1969, after moving to New York City, Nichols and Clarke founded GAY, the first weekly newspaper for gay people in the United States distributed on newsstands.
 The publication continued until early 1974.
 From 1977 to 1978, he served as the editor of Sexology.
 Nichols was hired in 1981 as the news editor of the San Francisco Sentinel.

 From February 1997, Nichols was Senior Editor at GayToday.com, an online newsmagazine.

 In November 2010, Jack Nichols' friend, Stephanie Donald, began LGBT-Today.com, in tribute to Nichols and the gay rights movement and got most of the original staff of GayToday.com together including Frank Kameny who wrote exclusively for LGBT-Today.com until his death on October 11, 2011.